Nader971/Oracle-SQL-Course/README.md

 LESSON 29

-Create Table Using Subquery: We can copy a table with subquery from another table.
+Create a Table Using Subquery: We can copy a table with a subquery from another table.

 •	Example: CREATE TABLE EMP100 AS (SELECT * FROM employees WHERE department_id = 100;